gbousqu/create_html_from_gdoc/README.md

 <div style="background-color: #f8f9fa; border-radius: 8px; padding: 15px; margin: 20px 0; border: 1px solid #dadce0;">
 <ol>
   <li>Open the application in your web browser</li>
+  <li>Authentication with Google happens when you click the "Pick a file from Google Drive" button</li>
-  <li>Enter a Google Doc URL or use the picker to select a document</li>
+  <li>Enter a Google Doc URL directly or use the picker to select a document</li>
   <li>Click "Convert Google Doc to HTML" to process the document</li>
+  <li>A loading animation indicates the conversion is in progress</li>
   <li>Once the conversion is complete, you have two options:
     <ul>
       <li>Click "View Generated Site" to open the site in a new tab</li>